Amicus Brief Urges Supreme Court To Review Constitutionality of Mandatory Bar Dues That Subsidize Political Speech

 The joint amicus brief, authored primarily by Deborah J. La Fetra, Senior attorney at the Pacific Legal Foundation, argues that numerous mandatory bar associations engage in pervasive political and ideological activities, and that compulsory payment of dues to such associations in order to practice law in a State should be subject to “exacting” First Amendment scrutiny.
 The amicus brief further explains that “Whether attorneys reside in states with mandatory bar associations or not, they all may choose to support an array of voluntary bar associations that engage in advocacy, such as the American Bar Association, the Association of Corporate Counsel, the American Association for Justice, and DRI—The Voice of the Defense Bar.
 Attorneys may also support more general associations to pursue their political ideological goals such as Amici organizations.”

-The petition for a writ of certiorari was docketed on June 2, 2021 and is pending.
+The petition for a writ of certiorari was denied on October 4, 2021.

 Date Originally Posted: June 30, 2021